 NB: n-heptane is highly inflammable.
 Do not inhale the fumes.

-With proper maintenance and cleaning, your carpet will retain its appearance and good qualities for many years to come.
+That's our guide for how to get foundation out of a carpet.
+Following the steps above, you should be able to remove almost any foundation or make-up stain on the carpet.
+And remember: with proper maintenance and cleaning, your carpet will retain its appearance and good qualities for many years to come.
 For more information read the Service & Maintenance Guide to get professional carpet care instructions about vacuum cleaning, anti-soiling impregnation etc.